tiagoamaro/pickpocket/README.md

         - `pickpocket pick --quantity 5` (open 5 articles)
         - `pickpocket pick -q 10` (open 10 articles)
 - `pickpocket renew`
     - This will synchronize your local library with your remote.
-Keep in mind: any article marked as read locally **WILL DELETED** from your remote library
+Keep in mind: any article marked as read **WILL BE DELETED** from your remote library
 - `pickpocket stats`
     - Show the number of read/unread articles you have on your local library